Email blasts are hardly a thing of the past, and there are some excellent reasons behind that.

 Adding social media buttons at the bottom of every email can help boost your social media marketing efforts and make your brand look more credible as well.
 And finally, always A/B test to make sure you know what works and create an email blast campaign by making educated choices that will resonate with your brand tone and put your brand right front and center.

-Téa is a content writer working for email marketing software company Moosend and an obsessive writer in general.
-In her free time, she tries to find new ways to stuff more books in her bookcase and cats-to play with.
+Moosend, an email marketing and marketing automation platform, and an obsessive writer in general.
+In her free time, she tries to find new ways to stuff more books in her bookcase and content ideas – and cats – to play with.